sap-tutorials/btp-foundation/tutorials/cp-kyma-mtls-requests-egress/cp-kyma-mtls-requests-egress.md

 primary_tag: software-product>sap-btp--kyma-runtime
 ---

-# Send mTLS Requests Using Istio egress Gateway in SAP BTP, Kyma Runtime
+# Send mTLS Requests Using Istio Egress Gateway in SAP BTP, Kyma Runtime
 <!-- description --> Learn how to configure and use the Istio egress Gateway to allow mTLS-secured outbound traffic between clusters.

 ## Prerequisites